Policy adopted December 2010

 References to vehicles in this policy use the definition from the NPW Act.
 However, where it is necessary to specify a certain type of vehicle, terms such as vessel and aircraft are used.
 The NPW Regulation also uses this method, with particular clauses applying to subsets of vehicles.

-In some circumstances a surfboard, bodyboard or lilo may be considered to be a vessel (for example, in clause 7(9) of the NPW Regulation).
+In some circumstances a surfboard, bodyboard or lilo may be considered to be a vessel.

 Vehicle infrastructure, for the purposes of this policy, includes designated parking areas, landing strips, boat ramps, and bridges, but excludes roads and trails.